This Chinese BBQ Pork is so delicious, you’d never guess that I adapted the recipe from a WeightWatchers cookbook.

 - Combine hoisin sauce, honey, sake, oyster sauce, reduced sodium soy sauce, sesame oil and food coloring (if using) in a large non-reactive bowl.
 Pour half of the mixture in a large zipper-close bag, and refrigerate the remaining half of the mixture.
 Add the pork pieces to the zipper-close bag and massage the marinade into the meat.
 Remove excess air from bag, seal, and refrigerate overnight (at least 6 hours, up to 24).

 - When you are ready to cook, preheat the oven to 450 degrees Fahrenheit and prepare a roasting pan with a rack by lining the bottom of it with foil.
 Spray the rack with non-stick spray.
-Roast the tenderloin pieces for 25-30 minutes, or until it reaches an internal temperature of 160 degrees.
+Discard the used marinade and place the tenderloin pieces on the rack.
+Roast for for 25-30 minutes, or until it reaches an internal temperature of 160 degrees.

 - Let the pork rest on a cutting board for 5 minutes before slicing.

-- Serve with the remaining marinade as a dipping sauce.
+- Serve with the reserved marinade as a dipping sauce.